Image size 1600x900. Swimmer building pace through a set in a lap pool.

 What does build mean in this workout?

-Start each 100 easy and finish slightly faster while staying smooth.
+Start each 100 easy, then add pace every 25 while staying smooth.

 How hard should the final 50s feel?